-- The beach: is surrounded by rocks, while in the middle you walk on pebbles of various sizes that reach the sea.
+- Beach: is surrounded by rocks, while in the middle you walk on pebbles of various sizes that reach the sea.
 Once you enter the water, a few steps and the pebbles give way to a medium and amber-colored sand.

 - The sea: in this stretch of coast the color that prevails is the blue in all its nuances, a color that we find often in Sardinia.
 The seabed, even at this point on the coast, is quite low.

-- The vegetation: the entire rocky dune and the promontory are covered by a thick vegetation typical of the Mediterranean, with a prevalence of pines and eucalyptus.
+- Vegetation: the entire rocky dune and the promontory are covered by a thick vegetation typical of the Mediterranean, with a prevalence of pines and eucalyptus.

 Elements that together create a strong picture: the green of the vegetation, the brown of the ground and the blue of the sea.